* Based on a patient satisfaction survey deployed by Twistle at the conclusion of the treatment pathway

 Patients receive information about how to prepare for surgery, including a video of their surgeon delivering a message of reassurance and comfort.
 Messages after the procedure provide step-by-step guidance to help patients adhere to their care plan.
 These timely check-ins also give providers assurance that the patient will be supported at home and can avoid being discharged to a skilled nursing facility.

 “Loved receiving these text messages.
 They answered a lot of the questions I had written down for the doctor.”

 “I liked being able to get timely reminders, ask questions, and communicate about how healing is going.”

 A cohort of patients undergoing a THR or TKR were invited to use Twistle and 83% of those invited adopted the program.
 Approximately two-thirds of the patients received a TKR and one-third a THR.

 The study compared outcome and cost data for 388 patients who used Twistle, with 751 patients who did not use Twistle.

-* Based on analysis conducted in 2020 by the Orthopedic and Neuroscience Clinical Institutes and 2020 data on patient engagement provided by Twistle
+* Based on analysis conducted in 2020 by the organization and 2020 data on patient engagement provided by Twistle